ggreenaz/dadCHECKIN-TOO/README.md

 Add your data to the database.

+IF YOU WANT TO USE LDAP/Active Directory Connection:

+You can use the LDAP/Active Directory configuration script or use the example below by configuring this manually.
+You have a setup page called settings.php, where you need to enter all your data to have the ldap.config.php file created.
+In that file, you will need to fill out the information below:

+    <?php
+    return array (
+      'ldap_server' => 'ldap://192.168.1.10',
+      'ldap_user' => 'ldapsearch@youdomain.org',
+      'ldap_password' => 'ldap_pass',
+      'version' => '3',
+      'use_tls' => false,
+      'user_type' => 'ActiveDirectory',
+      'search_subcontexts' => true,
+      'dereference_aliases' => true,
+      'user_attribute' => 'samaccountname',
+      'base_dn' => 'cn=ldapuser,ou=public,o=org',
+    );
+    ?>

+On you are done, you will need to set a cron job

+    0 0 * * * /usr/bin/php /path/to/ldap_sync.php

+In most cases, if you are on a Linux server, it would be

+    0 0 * * * /usr/bin/php /var/www/html/admin/ldap_sync.php

+Once you have filled out the settings.php credentials, you will redirected to the  update_ldap_settings.php page, where you can test your connection.

+For the first time, many people will populate their database by running a CLI command:

+    php ./ldap_sync.php > /var/log/ldap_sync.log 2>&1 &

+This assumes you want to get the logs of your output sent to ldap_sync.log.
+That file needs to be created manually before that.
+This script will not do that automatically.

+Once you confirm that your server is bound to your Active Directory, you should delete the entire contents of

+    /install/
+    update_ldap_settings.php

+Directories and either change the permissions on the update_ldap_settings.php file or delete it thoroughly to ensure the user maintains the security of you installation.

 In future distributions of dadCHECKIN-TOO, I plan to add the authentication to protect your admin/ directory, but that will come a bit later unless you want to do that work and contribute.
 Love to have.
 In the meantime, we are going to do this with a simple, and yes, I know, unsophisticated, use of the .htacces process.

 The primary reason for using .htaccess for basic authentication is to add a layer of security to your web directories.
 By requiring a username and password, you can restrict access to your admin/ directory.